dy/piezo/docs/r&d.md

       - mess at the end
   * ? `[ x in 1,2,3 :| x*2 ]` or the vice-versa `[ x * 2 |: x in 1,2,3 ]`
     + vertical bar is used in math notations {x∈R∣x<0}, {x∈R:x<0}
+    + list comprehension uses | or : in many langs
     + `:|` is musical repeat indicator
     + `:` or `|` itself is not enough, it's too overloady or conflicting with ternary.
+    + syntax space has no associations in languages.
     * `i%3 == 0 :| i++`, `a :| b`, `i++ |: i%3 == 0`
     a.`x < 5 :| x++`,  `x++ |: x < 5`, `[ x in 1,2,3 :| x*2 ]`, `[ x * 2 |: x in 1,2,3 ]`
       + reminds label a: ...